-In the Western Alps, detachment of the European slab (Figs. 3A, 3B) was previously noted by Lippitsch et al. (2003) and interpreted as a subhorizontal tear that is currently propagating from SW to NE towards the still-attached part of the slab in the western Central Alps (Kissling et al., 2006).
-The detachment of this part of the slab (profile A in Appendix A), possibly combined with unloading due to glacial erosion and melting (Champagnac et al., 2007; Mey et al., 2016), have been deemed responsible for rapid Plio-Pleistocene exhumation and surface uplift of the Western Alps (Fox et al., 2015, 2016) which have the highest peaks (up to 5000 m) and greatest relief (3000 m) of the entire Alpine chain.
+In the western Alps, detachment of the European slab (Fig. 3a, b) was previously noted by Lippitsch et al. (2003) and interpreted as a subhorizontal tear that is currently propagating from southwest to northeast towards the still attached part of the slab in the western central Alps (Kissling et al., 2006).
+The detachment of this part of the slab (profile A in Appendix A), possibly combined with unloading due to glacial erosion and melting (Champagnac et al., 2007; Mey et al., 2016), has been deemed responsible for rapid Plio-Pleistocene exhumation and surface uplift of the western Alps (Fox et al., 2015, 2016), which have the highest peaks (up to 5000 m) and greatest relief (3000 m) of the entire Alpine chain.

-In the Eastern Alps, the detached European slab hangs subvertically to steeply N-dipping in a depth interval ranging from 150 to 350-400 km.
-We note that the pronounced along-strike change in orogenic mantle structure between nearby profiles 1 and 2 (Figs. 4A and 4B) does not coincide with the Austroalpine-Penninic boundary marking the Alpine Tethys suture between the Central and Eastern Alps at the surface.
-This along-strike change is best seen by comparing the mantle structure in an orogen-parallel profile with the location of the suture in the tectonic map (profile 15 in Fig. 5A) and its projected trace in the horizontal depth slice at a depth of 90 km (Fig. 9).
-Rather, it coincides with the northward projection of the Giudicarie Belt (marked GB in Fig. 1), a post-collisional fault of latest Oligocene to Miocene age (Pomella et al., 2012) which sinistrally offsets the eastern and southern parts of the Alpine orogenic edifice, including the Periadriatic Fault System (Verwater et al., 2021).
-The northward projection of the Giudicarie Belt, which lies in the Tauern Window in map view, coincides with the westernmost point of eastward, orogen-parallel extrusion of the Alpine and Western Carpathian lithosphere in latest Oligocene to Miocene time (e.g. Scharf et al., 2013; Schmid et al., 2013; Favaro et al., 2017).
+In the eastern Alps, the detached European slab hangs subvertically to steeply N-dipping in a depth interval ranging from 150 to 350-400 km.
+We note that the pronounced along-strike change in orogenic mantle structure between nearby profiles 1 and 2 (Fig. 4a, b) does not coincide with the Austroalpine-Penninic boundary marking the Alpine Tethys 25 suture between the central and eastern Alps at the surface.
+This along-strike change is best seen by comparing the mantle structure in an orogen-parallel profile with the location of the suture in the tectonic map (profile 15 in Fig. 5a) and its projected trace in the horizontal depth slice at a depth of 30 90 km (Fig. 9).
+Rather, it coincides with the northward projection of the Giudicarie Belt (marked GB in Fig. 1), a postcollisional fault of latest Oligocene to Miocene age (Pomella et al., 2012) which sinistrally offsets the eastern and southern parts of the Alpine orogenic edifice, including the Periadri- 35 atic Fault System (Verwater et al., 2021).
+The northward projection of the Giudicarie Belt, which lies in the Tauern Window in map view, coincides with the westernmost point of eastward, orogen-parallel extrusion of the Alpine and Western Carpathian lithosphere in latest Oligocene to Miocene 40 times (e.g. Scharf et al., 2013; Schmid et al., 2013; Favaro et al., 2017).
 This allochthonous block is referred to in the literature as the ALCAPA mega-unit.
-The orogenic Moho beneath this block shallows dramatically to the east (e.g., Grad et al., 2009; Kind et al., 2021), reaching a depth of some 20 km beneath the Pannonian Basin (profiles 15 and 5 in Figs. 5A, B).
-The occurrence of negative V_P anomalies and reduced gravity anomalies (Zahorec et al., 2021) immediately below this shallow orogenic Moho in the Eastern Alps (e.g., profile 12, Fig. 6A, highlighted low V_p area in Fig. 9) strongly suggests that the entire lithospheric mantle reaching from the Tauern Window of the Eastern Alps to their transition with the western Carpathians (profile 5 in Fig. 5B) has been delaminated.
+The orogenic Moho beneath this block shallows dramatically to the east (e.g. Grad et al., 2009; Kind et al., 2021), reaching a depth of some 45 20 km beneath the Pannonian Basin (profiles 15 and 5 in